troessner/articles/draft-how-does-mutant-work.markdown

 is the part that registers the "if node" mutator at the global registry to handle ... "if" nodes (make no mistake: other mutators do handle multiple types, so this is not a fixed 1:1 relation).

 Next up is the `dispatch` method.
-That is kind of the workhorse of the all of the mutators and is going to be called via `Mutator#initialize`:
+That is kind of the workhorse of all the mutators and is going to be called via `Mutator#initialize`:

 ```Ruby
 def dispatch